mshabazi68/Ecommerce-/README.md

 #Ecommerce-
-it's a sample ecommerce website using PHP ,JS , CSS and HTML
+it's an ecommerce website using PHP ,JS , CSS and HTML